 The portal puts the author experience first, with a number of new developments to make submitting to our journals easier than ever.
 Keep reading to discover the benefits for authors, from single sign-on to seamless transfer functionality.

-Being able to submit to a number of journals from one centralised location is key to the author experience.
-The centralised dashboard within the Taylor & Francis submission portal allows authors to submit manuscripts, stay updated on their progress, and submit revisions all from one dashboard accessed with a single login.
-This dashboard displays any previous submissions made using the portal, and stores submissions which are made in future.
+Being able to submit to a number of journals from one centralized location is key to the author experience.
+The centralized dashboard within Submission Portal allows authors to submit manuscripts, stay updated on their progress, and submit revisions all from one dashboard accessed with a single login.
+This author dashboard displays any previous submissions made using the portal, and stores submissions which are made in future.

 Confusion surrounding APCs is long gone with the introduction of our automated quotation tool.
 This tool intelligently selects the correct discounts for those submitting from eligible countries, without requiring a discount code.
 Additionally, if the author’s institution has a sales agreement that waives their APC, the tool will then offer the correct discount based on the information in an author’s account.

-Papers submitted via the submission portal are sent to the journal’s existing ScholarOne or Editorial Manager site, where the editors conduct peer review and make decisions exactly as before.
-Manuscript decisions and reviewer comments are automatically transferred back the author’s submission portal dashboard, where they can then submit any requested revisions.
+Papers submitted via Submission Portal are sent to the journal’s existing ScholarOne or Editorial Manager site, where editors conduct peer review and make decisions as before.
+Manuscript decisions and reviewer comments are automatically transferred back to the author’s Submission Portal dashboard, where they can then submit any requested revisions.

 If you have any questions about Submission Portal, please contact: firstname.lastname@example.org